redphx/hassio-cookbook/ideas/multimedia_button/README.md

 ### My devices:
 - Aqara Wireless Mini Switch with Gyro (WXKG12LM, Zigbee).
 This switch supports 4 actions: click, double click, hold & shake.
+- ConBee II for connecting the switch to HA.
 - Sony TV (running Android TV) and Chromecast with Google TV.
 - Samsung HW-Q70T Soundbar with Spotify Connect support.
 - Each app on Android TV/Chromcast has different set of commands.